dwwatson1/kickstarter-analysis/README.md

 ## An Analysis of Kickstarter Campaigns

+### Background
+Louise's play _Fever_ was close to hitting its fundraising goal in a short amount of time.
+She wants to understand how different campaigns fared based on their launch dates and fundraising goals.

 ### Purpose
-This purpose of this analysis was to determine how variables affected the outcomes of kickstarter campaigns.
+This purpose of this analysis was to answer Louise's question and determine how variables affected the outcomes of kickstarter campaigns.
 Using the Kickstarter dataset, I visualized four outcomes - successful, failed, live, canceled - based on their launch dates and their fundraising goals.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date